FREQUENTLY ASKED QUESTIONS

 By Dr Daryl Holland, University of Melbourne”

-A recently published study on how some bacterias are getting more and more tolerant towards alcohol by the Peter Doherty Institute for Infection and Immunity and Austin Health published in Science Translational Medicine:
+A recently published study on how some bacteria are getting more and more tolerant towards alcohol by the Peter Doherty Institute for Infection and Immunity and Austin Health published in Science Translational Medicine:

 This is both true and false.